-So, let’s review: 2018 was an important year for advocacy on behalf of cultural exchange, and especially the U.S. Department of State’s Exchange Visitor Program, which houses the summer work and travel, intern/trainee, secondary student, and teacher exchange programs that are dear to our hearts.
+So, let’s review: 2018 was an important year for advocacy on behalf of cultural exchange, and especially the U.S. Department of State’s Exchange Visitor Program, which houses the Summer Work Travel, intern, trainee, secondary student, and teacher exchange programs that are dear to our hearts.

 We are proud of the role that the Greenheart community played in informing our representatives and the broader public about the benefits of cultural exchange.
 Aside from presenting at the Department of State, other highlights include: meeting with representatives on Capitol Hill, volunteering alongside U.S. Congress-members and their staff, and spearheading social media campaigns to spread awareness.

 In 2019, we’re excited to announce 3 new advocacy priorities:

 1. Going local to explain the benefits of global awareness and exchange.
 Because the Exchange Visitor Program is a federal program, it is easy – and it makes sense – to focus on Capitol Hill, the seat of the U.S. federal government.
 We will maintain this focus in 2019.
 However, we will also direct renewed attention to the local communities throughout America where cultural exchange really happens – and really matters.

 2. Supporting hosts and in advocating for the exchange programs they value.
 Among other things, we’re launching an advocacy toolkit, which will empower all Greenheart hosts and other community members to transform their personal experiences with cultural exchange into effective advocacy on behalf of cultural exchange.
 All Greenheart community members will be able to access this toolkit via the Greenheart Club.